pkini2002/SJF-Scheduling-Demo-Using-CloudSim/README.md

 algorithm which maximizes the resource usage and efficiency, as well as minimize the completion time of the last task (Makespan) and the average response time.

+## Steps to run the project

+- Open the project in the Eclipse IDE
+- Open the examples folder of the project and navigate to `org.cloudbus.cloudsim.examples` and Open the `Simulation.java` file
+- Right click on Simulation.java file and then click on Run as 1 Java application.
+You can then view the creation of datacenter and task scheduling jobs being performed in the console

+*Note: If you encounter a launch error 'Main type not found' error then close your project and reopen it and try running the Simulation.java file*
+*All other files present in examples folder are demo files representing different tasks and are not a part of our project.
+Feel free to delete them if you feel the project structure as complex*

+> For those creating the project from start the following changes needs to be made in the cloudsim setup code

+- Replace the DataCenterBroker.java code with the one used in the project.
+The default code provided by cloudsim is of FCFS Task Scheduling
+- Create a new Java class called `Simulation.java` in examples folder and paste the code from the above respective folder

 ## Software Requirements